JudeJiwoo/nmt/data_representation/readme.md

 For Pop909, the dataset is uploaded in the official Github repository: [Repository link](https://github.com/music-x-lab/POP909-Dataset)

 ### Using Your Own Dataset
-If you prefer to use your own dataset, you can modify the dataset class accordingly.
+If you plan to use your own dataset, you can modify the dataset class in the data_utils.py script under symbolic_encoding folder inside the nested_music_transformer folder.
 Alternatively, for a simpler approach, rename your dataset to match one of the following options:

-- SOD: Use this for score-based MIDI datasets that require finer-grained quantization (supports up to 32nd note triplet level quantization).
+- SOD: Use this for score-based MIDI datasets that require finer-grained quantization (supports up to 16th note triplet level quantization; 24 samples per quarter note).
-- LakhClean: Suitable for score-based MIDI datasets requiring coarse-grained quantization (supports up to 16th note level quantization).
+- LakhClean: Suitable for score-based MIDI datasets requiring coarse-grained quantization (supports up to 16th note level quantization; 4 samples per quarter note).
-- Pop1k7: Ideal for expressive-based MIDI datasets requiring coarse-grained quantization (supports up to 16th note level quantization).
+- Pop1k7, Pop909: Ideal for expressive-based MIDI datasets requiring coarse-grained quantization (supports up to 16th note level quantization; 4 samples per quarter note).

 # Data Representation